Daily Read - 2 Chronicles 14:1-16:14; Romans 9:1-24; Psalm 19:1-14; Proverbs 20:1

 The story of Asa in 2 Chronicles 14-16 is both inspirational and tragically sobering.
 Asa was an awesome king in that he began his reign in total obedience to God.
 He tore down all the altars of idolatry, obliterated the high places, and told Judah to worship the God of their fathers.
 He closely heeded the word of the Lord through the prophet Azaria and found favor with God and man as a result.
 He reigned for years in peace from war.

 Tragically, in the 36th year of his 41-year reign as king, he began seeking the arm of flesh rather than the heart of God for instruction and direction.
 His walk before the Lord turned from one of obedience to that of rebellion.
 God's response was quick and poignant.
 He sent Hanani the seer whose name means, my mercy and my grace

 with a strong corrective message.
 Rather than embracing the word of the Lord, he rejected it and threw Hanani into prison.
 From this point on, Asa experienced deterioration in every area of his life.
 Ironically, disease struck his feet, which ultimately led to his death.
 His feet led him on a path that took him away from His God and his feet led him to his death.

 Throughout scripture, the Lord reveals to His children the blessings that follow obedience and the consequences of rebellion.
 Obedience is vital in this critical hour and we cannot afford to ignore His voice.

-Be encouraged to spend time in prayer asking the Holy Spirit to reveal areas where you still walk in rebellion toward God and those in authority.
-Then quickly repent and surrender your ears to Him and ask Him to help you tune into and obey the voice of the Lord.
+Spend time in prayer and ask Holy Spirit to reveal any area where you walk in rebellion toward God and those in authority.
+Quickly repent and ask Him to help you tune into and obey His voice.